buddyboss/buddyboss-platform/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: "\U0001F680 New Feature (Scoped)"
-about: Add a scoped and approved feature for this project
+about: For the product owner to add scoped and approved features.
+Customers should not add feature requests here.
 title: ''
-labels: 'feature: enhancement'
+labels: 'feature: major'
 assignees: ''

 ---